 Ecwid App Market

-While Ecwid does come with a good selection of features, there are still some gaps that need to be filled and that is where the App Market comes into play.
+While Ecwid does come with a good selection of features but you may require some additional features and that is where the App Market comes into play.
 All of the apps within the market are made by third-party developers, which means that many of them do require you to pay for them.

 - Sell Physical & Digital Products